Offene-Bibel/web-viewer-perl/README.md

 Before the first start, you have to extract or generate the chapter files.
 In the *config.yml* file adapt the `indexes:` path.
 You need to change the path to point at the index file in the chapters folder.

-Starting the program is done with: `./bin/app.pl`.
+To start the program run: `./bin/app.pl`.
 If all goes well you can point your browser at <http://localhost:3000/lesen/Psalm/23> and should see something.

 Todos